XEriiic/ECE-284-Group-Hachimi-Progress-Report/README.md

 | Alpha 2  |    Complete        | Deployment of 4bit-Quantized-ResNet18|
 | Alpha 3  |   Partial Complete |       FIFO Optimization             |
 | Alpha 4 | Complete | Ouput stationary NPU performs in-place accumulation |

+The code for Alpha 1 and 4 is in folder Part3